canonical/spark-client-snap/docs/tutorial/t-setup-environment.md

 ### Setup Spark Client Snap

-In order to install the spark-client snap, simply issue the following command:
+In order to install the spark-client snap on your local environment or on an edge node of a cluster, simply issue the following command:

 ```bash
 sudo snap install spark-client --edge